JenniferHJones/bamazon/README.md

 4. View Low Inventory - User only sees inventory for items with less than 5 units & is asked what they want to do.
 ![console example](./images/managerLowInventory.PNG)

-5. Add to Inventory - User sees current inventory and is asked two questions: 1. choose a product ID to add inventory and 2. how many units to add.
+5. Add to Inventory - User sees current inventory and is asked to choose a product ID and then how many units to add.
 User receives confirmation that product inventory was updated & is asked what they want to do.
 ![console example](./images/managerAddInventory.PNG)

 6. Add New Product - User is asked what product they want to add followed by prompting user to choose a department.